 Melanoma.
 There are scattered cells called melanocytes where the epidermis meets the dermis.
 These cells produce the pigment melanin, which gives skin its color.
 Melanoma starts in melanocytes, and it is the most serious type of skin cancer.
 It accounts for about 1% of all skin cancers.
 For more information about melanoma, visit the melanoma section on this same website.

-Basal cell carcinoma and squamous cell carcinoma are generally grouped together and called “keratinocyte carcinomas,” because they begin in a type of skin cell called a keratinocyte, or “non-melanoma skin cancer” to distinguish them from melanoma.
+Basal cell carcinoma and squamous cell carcinoma are generally grouped together and called “keratinocyte carcinomas,” because they begin in a type of skin cell called a keratinocyte.
+They are also called “non-melanoma skin cancer” to distinguish them from melanoma.
 Melanoma is treated differently because it is more likely to spread than other skin cancers.
 Merkel cell cancer frequently is grouped separately from basal cell carcinoma, squamous cell carcinoma, and melanoma, although technically it is considered a non-melanoma skin cancer.